thorsten/phpMyFAQ/docs/installation.md

 - mod_ssl (if you wish to run phpMyFAQ under SSL)

 You should also ensure you have `AllowOverride All` set in the `<Directory>` and/or `<VirtualHost>` blocks so that the `.htaccess` file processes correctly, and rewrite rules take effect.
+Please check, if your path in `RewriteBase` is correct.
+By default, it's `/`, the root path.
+If you installed phpMyFAQ in the folder `faq`, it has to be `RewriteBase /faq/`.

 ### Database requirements